darkwaterfoundation/docs/escape.md

 ##### PPM

-The PPM example will read the input from a PPM radio control receiver connected to the CPPM header on the 640 board, interpret the first 6 channels and move the corresponding motors.
+The PPM example will read the input from a PPM radio control receiver connected to the CPPM header on the ESCAPE board, interpret the first 6 channels and move the corresponding servos.

 To build this demo type the following: